 Comparability in International Accounting Standards

-Why Is It Important to Have More Comparable Global Accounting Standards?
-How Does That Effort Fit With the FASB’s Mission?
+Why It Is Important to Have More Comparable Global Accounting Standards and How It Fits With the FASB’s Mission

 The FASB believes that seeking more comparable global accounting standards—improving the quality of accounting standards used around the world while reducing differences among those standards—is consistent with its core mission.
 Investors, companies, auditors, and other participants in the U.S. financial reporting system benefit from the increased comparability that can result from the closer alignment of standards used internationally.
 More comparable standards have the potential to reduce costs for both users and preparers of financial statements and make worldwide capital markets more efficient.
 The Securities and Exchange Commission (SEC) expects the FASB to consider, in developing standards, the extent to which international comparability is necessary or appropriate in the public interest and for the protection of investors.

-How Does the FASB Seek Greater Comparability?As we conclude the bilateral convergence program begun in 2002 by the FASB and the International Accounting Standards Board (IASB), the FASB has implemented a three-part strategy for seeking greater comparability in accounting standards internationally:
+How the FASB Seeks Greater ComparabilityAs we conclude the bilateral convergence program begun in 2002 by the FASB and the International Accounting Standards Board (IASB), the FASB has implemented a three-part strategy for seeking greater comparability in accounting standards internationally: